trungit2001/guessing-game/README.md

-# Project Name
+# Guessing game

-Guessing game - My first project was written in the Rust programming language
+My first project was written in the Rust programming language

 ## Table of Contents